MITXy/NBA-Project/README.md

 ## Overview

 Welcome to the NBA Winner Prediction repository!
-This project combines advanced statistical modeling techniques, including the use of the RAPTOR player rating system, with a comprehensive analysis of various performance parameters to predict the outcomes of NBA games.
+This Repo consists of Algorithms for Predicting NBA Games Using RAPTOR and other ideal parameters.
+An extensive range of Visualisation is done here This project combines advanced statistical modeling techniques, including the use of the RAPTOR player rating system, with a comprehensive analysis of various performance parameters to predict the outcomes of NBA games.
 By leveraging cutting-edge analytics and historical data, we aim to provide accurate insights into which team might emerge as the winner.

 ## Table of Contents